michael2012z/BitBible/markdown/Etheridge/files/John.md

 ## John 15

-1. I am the true vine,The vine of truth. and my Father is the husbandman.
+1. I am the true vine,

 2. Every branch which in me giveth not fruits he taketh away; and that which giveth fruits he cleanseth, that more fruits it may give.